whisthq/whist/frontend/client-applications/README.md

 ## Continuous Integration

 This repository has basic continuous integration through GitHub Actions.
 For every PR to `dev`, `staging`, or `prod`, GitHub Actions will attempt to build the bundled application on Windows-64bit, macOS-64bit, and Linux-64bit.
-These will be uploaded to their respective s3 buckets: `s3://fractal-chromium-{windows,macos,ubuntu}-{dev,staging,prod}`.
-Each s3 bucket functions as a release channel and only stores the latest version.
+These will be uploaded to their respective S3 buckets.
+Each S3 bucket functions as a release channel and only stores the latest version.
 A YAML-formatted metadata file is present detailing the version and other info.
 See [electron-builder's publish documentation](https://www.electron.build/configuration/publish) for more info.

 Changes in the `protocol/` subrepo will also trigger the client-apps to be rebuilt.